The elbow statistic: Multiscale clustering statistical significance: Introduction

 \section{Introduction}

 Clustering partitions observations into groups of similar points and is central to statistics and unsupervised learning, with applications across many domains.
-Common approaches include $k$-means, hierarchical methods, and density-based algorithms \citep{aggarwal_data_2014,Gan-Ma-Wu_DataClustering_Book2007, Rodriguez2019}.
+Common approaches include $k$-means, hierarchical methods, and density-based algorithms \citep{aggarwal_data_2014,Gan-Ma-Wu_DataClustering_Book2007, Rodriguez2019}, all of which require selecting an appropriate number of clusters to characterize the underlying structure.

 For a fixed clustering algorithm, many criteria have been proposed to select the number of clusters \citep{Milligan1985,Gordon1999Classification}.
 Widely used examples include the Davies--Bouldin \citep{Davies1979}, Calinski--Harabasz \citep{Calinski-Harabasz}, and silhouette indices \citep{Rousseeuw1987}, which target a single optimal value $\hat{k}$.
 The elbow method offers an alternative approach: instead of maximizing a score, it identifies the number of clusters $\hat{k}$ where the within-cluster heterogeneity $H_k$ shows the strongest slope change (i.e. seeks an elbow in the $H_k$ versus $k$ curve) \citep{Sugar2003,Willmott_MachineLearning2009}.
 Despite its popularity, elbow detection is often based on visual inspection and therefore lacks a formal inferential interpretation.